-I also recommend taking a walking tour of the city, we had a fabulous guided tour from Tales of Reval that was such a different kind of tour!
+I also recommend taking a walking tour of the city, we had a fabulous medieval guided tour that was such a different kind of tour!
 They wore costumes and spoke about the history and legends of Tallinn and Estonia.
 This is a free tour that takes place in front of the tourist information center at 10:30am and 13:00 (1pm) daily.

 Getting to Tallinn, Estonia

 Getting there is very easy and honestly, part of the fun.
 The ship sails regularly from Helsinki to Estonia's port and is connected by 3 ferry companies.
 Tallink Silja offers 6 times per day, Viking Line 3 times per day, and the Eckerö is 3 times as well.
 It takes about 2 hours to cross and prices range from £30 – £100 euros round trip.
 We purchased tickets the day before right here.